Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 As can be seen in the diagram above, traffic ingress from the site for the CHN is over the edge routers.
 Typically, these are a pair of Arista switches which provide other HSN access -- for ClusterStor, for example.

-### 2.1 CHN system ingress endpoints accessible in CSM 1.2
+### 2.1 Accessible CHN system ingress endpoints

 - Designated Application Nodes, particularly **UAN, over SSH**.
 - Designated **Compute Nodes (CN)**, including those used for Compute as UAN, **over SSH**.
 - Kubernetes **API endpoints over https**.

-### 2.2 CHN system egress endpoints accessible in CSM 1.2
+### 2.2 Accessible CHN system egress endpoints

 - System access to **site external resources** , including LDAP and DNS servers.

-### 2.3 Endpoint Naming
+### 2.3 Endpoint naming

 A `.chn` DNS suffix will be used for all endpoints accessed over the CHN.
-Endpoints naming will be resolved and maintained in the system authoritative DNS (another CSM 1.2 feature).
+Endpoint naming will be resolved and maintained in the system authoritative DNS (another CSM 1.2 feature).
-As part of the introduction of authoritative DNS endpoints, endpoints will also have a top-level-domain appended, creating a fully qualified domain system.
+As part of the introduction of authoritative DNS endpoints, endpoints also had a top-level-domain appended, creating a fully qualified domain system.

 Examples: